 When choosing lye, you must only use 100% pure lye.
-Lye is often used as a drain cleaner (I know, yikes!) but it’s also used in the curing of olives and the manufacture of bagels.
+Lye is a drain cleaner (I know, yikes!) but it’s also used in the curing of olives and the manufacture of bagels.

-While you can sometimes find lye at the hardware store, buying lye from a soap making supplier ensures you’re getting pure lye that is not adulterated with other harmful ingredients.
+Buy lye from a soap making supplier, rather than a hardware store, to get pure lye that is not adulterated with other harmful ingredients.

 MY RECOMMENDATION: 100% Pure Lye from Essential Depot

 Can You Make Soap from Scratch Without Lye?

 No, soap cannot be made without lye.
 Lye is a necessary ingredient to turn oils into soap.
 There is no substitute for lye in soap making.

 While soap itself can’t be made without lye, there is a way to make soap without handling lye yourself.
 Remember the melt and pour soap method from earlier?
 The manufacturer makes the soap base with lye.
 All you have to do is cut it, melt it, and pour it into the mold.

 The drawback to melt and pour soap is you don’t have complete control over the ingredients, and melt and pour soap bases are not 100% natural (although there are naturally-derived soap bases available.)